ni-kara/java-sqlite/README.md

 ### Login
 User give a _username_ and _password_, this data checked if there is record with this parameters.
 First the _password_ encoding with sha-256 and then checked if there is this record.

+## SQLite Connection
+The SQLite connection with database in Java need the library 'org.sqlite.JDBC'.
+For the needs of the project downloaded from [here](https://bitbucket.org/xerial/sqlite-jdbc/downloads/).